-There are a few houseplants that like very humid conditions; you can grow some ferns, pothos, air plants, bromeliads and even orchids successfully in the shower.
-They are usually tropical plants from rain forests, so, for these, a very humid environment like your bathroom is just perfect.
+A few houseplants like very humid conditions; you can grow some ferns, pothos, air plants, bromeliads and even orchids successfully to bring the beauty of the rainforest into your shower.
+They are usually tropical plants from rainforests, so they are up for the challenge of living in your shower’s steamy, humid environment.

 Luckily for you, we found quite a few shower plants you can actually keep in the low-light, humid environment of your bathroom, with growing tips too!